smnorris/bcdata/README.md

 This Python module and CLI attempts to simplify downloads of BC geographic data and smoothly integrate with existing Python GIS tools like `geopandas`, `fiona` and `rasterio`.

-## Disclaimer
+**Disclaimer**

-- it is the user's responsibility to check the licensing for any downloads, data are generally licensed as [OGL-BC](http://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/databc/open-data/open-government-license-bc)
+It is the user's responsibility to check the licensing for any downloads, data are generally licensed as [OGL-BC](http://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/databc/open-data/open-government-license-bc)
-- this is not specifically endorsed by the Province of Britsh Columbia or DataBC
-- use with care, please don't overload the service

 ## Installation

-### Linux / MacOS:
+### pip

     $ pip install bcdata

-### Windows
+### conda

-`bcdata` has several dependencies not easily installable on Windows via `pip`.
-Installing via `miniconda`, the [conda package manager](https://conda.io/en/latest/miniconda.html) is recommended.
+`bcdata` has several dependencies that may not easily be installed via `pip` (`gdal`, `fiona`, `geopandas`, `rasterio`) Installing via `miniconda`, the [conda package manager](https://conda.io/en/latest/miniconda.html) is recommended on Windows or if do not wish to install these dependencies yourself.
 Once `conda` is installed, download the provided `environment.yml` file to your system, open the `Anaconda Prompt` command line from the start menu, navigate to the folder where you saved `environment.yml` and create/actvate the environment.

     conda env create -f environment.yml
     conda activate bcdata